Introduction to Autoboxing and Unboxing in Java

 }

-- Just above, we have shown an example -2 in this context, where a typical scenario has been presented.
-If you are acquainted with object creation in java, you can see that “Integer sum =0“, declares an object, and when we do computation inside the for loop, then we can see that primitive value “i” is being added to the wrapper “sum”.
+- Above, we have shown a second example in this context, where a typical scenario has been presented.
+If you are acquainted with object creation in Java, you can see that “Integer sum =0” declares an object, and when we do computation inside for the loop, then we can see that the primitive value “i” is being added to the wrapper “sum.”

-- Hence one can find that first, conversion from wrapper to primitive will occur, as the “+” operator works on primitives only, and hence object unboxing will happen first, then the computation will occur, then object autoboxing will occur back again, and then the value will be assigned to the variable “sum”.
+- Hence, one can find that first, conversion from wrapper to primitive will occur, as the “+” operator works on primitives only; hence, object unboxing will happen first.
+Then, the computation will occur, and after that, object autoboxing will occur again.
+Then, the value will be assigned to the variable “sum.”

-- This presents unnecessary overhead on the JVM as many intermediate Integer objects will be created and will be destroyed (to be later garbage collected), thereby slow down can appear, so such logics shall be handled with care.
+- This presents unnecessary overhead on the JVM as many intermediate Integer objects will be created and then destroyed (to be later garbage collected), thereby causing a slowdown.
+As a result, such logics shall be handled with caution.

-Consider the snippet placed below; what do you think will be the output of this?
+Consider the snippet placed below; what will be the output of this?

 public class Main